coderefinery/git-collaborative/_episodes/01-remotes.md

 $ git pull origin master
 ```

-- `git pull` consists of two operations: a `git fetch` followed by a `git merge`
+- `git pull` consists of two operations: a `git fetch` followed by a `git merge`.
-- Summary: `git pull origin master` fetches `master` from `origin` and merges it
+- Summary: `git pull origin master` fetches `master` from `origin` and merges it.
-- There is always a `git merge` "hidden" in `git pull`
+- There is always a `git merge` "hidden" in `git pull`.
-- Many people will simply `git pull`, very careful people first `git fetch` and inspect the commits before merging them
+- Many people will simply `git pull`, very careful people first `git fetch` and inspect the commits before merging them.
-- With Git you typically merge several times a day without even noticing
+- With Git you typically merge several times a day without even noticing.

 ---

 ## Publishing local commits

-- We can commit locally
+We can commit locally and
-- These commits are not visible to others until we `git push`
+these commits are not visible to others until we `git push`.

-- Observe that `master`, `origin/master`, and `master` on remote repository are 3 different pointers:
+Observe that `master`, `origin/master`, and `master` on remote repository are 3 different pointers:

 *remote*: ![]({{ site.baseurl }}/img/distributed/remote-06-remote.svg)